 A major benefit for homebrew clubs registered with the AHA is our homebrew club insurance program.
-During the 2018/2019 policy period, more than 400 homebrew clubs have opted for general and liquor liability insurance, which collectively covers both club meetings and club-sponsored events for up to 1,000 attendees—all at a cost to the club of just $3.75 per club member.
+During the 2020/2021 policy period, 375 homebrew clubs opted for general and liquor liability insurance, which collectively covers both club meetings and club-sponsored events for up to 1,000 attendees—all at a cost to the club of just $4.40 per club member.

 But it gets even better.

 In 2017, we began reimbursing these insurance premiums for homebrew clubs that report at least 75% of their membership as American Homebrewers Association members.
-In the first year, 12 clubs qualified for free insurance, and today that number has more than tripled to 47 qualified homebrew clubs representing more than 1,300 homebrewers.
+In the first year, 12 clubs qualified for free insurance, and today that number has grown to over 55 qualified homebrew clubs representing more than 1,600 homebrewers.

 Because every homebrew club should have free insurance, we put together the following tips to help your club reach that 75% AHA membership threshold to qualify for reimbursement.

 1. Set up an AHA membership station at club meetings

 There’s no easier way to sign up folks in your club for AHA membership than by simply having a computer available during club meetings with the AHA sign-up page.
 Bonus: if your club participates in our membership referral program (it’s free!), then you will receive a portion of the membership dues for every person that joins the AHA through your club’s referral page!

 2. Include your club’s membership referral link in all of your newsletters

 Hosting a permanent link to your club’s AHA membership referral page on your website is great, but most of your members will likely be reading the newsletter more often than visiting the website.
 You’ll want to make sure that the referral link is featured prominently in every newsletter, and post it often in your club’s social media groups.

 3. Request a list of current AHA members who are in your club